estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 vagrant up
 ```

-Important: This command will take several minutes the first time you run it.
-It has to download the base Ubuntu operating system, install all the required tools (radare2, Ghidra, Cutter, etc.), and compile the lab binary.
+Important: While the MV will be load short after, the provisioning will take several minutes the first time you run it.
+It has to download the base Ubuntu operating system, install all the required tools (radare2, Ghidra, Cutter, etc.).
 You will see a lot of text scrolling in your terminal.
+Wait till the terminal shows the message "Provisioning complete.
+You may need to reboot with 'vagrant reload'."
+This means the VM has been successfully created and is running.

 #### 2. Login to the Virtual Machine
 You will be presented with a login screen.
 Use the following credentials: